ds5110/git-intro/setup.md

 * log out, then log back in
 * See: [VSCodeVim ref docs](https://github.com/VSCodeVim/Vim#mac)

-## matplotlib on an old Mac
+## matplotlib on an old (Intel) Mac

-* Problem: My terminal would occasionally hang on my laptop using an old version of the MacOS
+* Problem: My terminal would occasionally hang on my laptop using an old version of the macOS
 * Solution: Add the following to `~/.zprofile` to avoid a hang with default backend

 ```